Closing Line Value in Soccer — Why It’s Harder Than You Think

 Moneyline (1X2) Straight price comparison Decimal movement

-Asian Handicap Requires contextual evaluation Line movement + price
+Asian Handicap Requires contextual evaluation Line movement plus price

 Why Are Soccer Betting Markets Structurally Different?

 Soccer operates inside truly global betting markets.
-Unlike US-centric sports, liquidity flows 24 hours across Asia, Europe, and emerging regions.
+Unlike US-centric sports, liquidity flows across Asia, Europe, and emerging regions around the clock.
+That creates extraordinary market efficiency, especially in the most followed competitions.

 How Does Asian Handicap Complicate Closing Line Value Analysis?